 To this end, Bezos has delivered.
 Amazon has entirely shifted the paradigm in which we shop and re-defined customer expectations.
 Because of the scale of programs like Amazon Prime, we can literally have almost any item under the sun at our door in two business days.
 Amazonization has quite literally made it possible for tens of thousands of city dwellers to ditch their vehicles as nearly any commodity can be ordered online.

-Furthermore, the continued innovation of Amazon has forced companies of all sizes to raise their game and in many cases, come in at price points that are a little friendlier to the end user.
-As competition grows fiercer, consumers have Amazon.com to the fact that they can now get free shipping from their favorite stores.
+Furthermore, the continued innovation of Amazon has forced companies of all sizes to raise their game and in many cases, come in at price points that are a little friendlier to the end-user.
+As competition grows fiercer, consumers have Amazon.com to thank for the fact that they can now get free shipping from their favorite stores.